 - Add salt over the cucumbers.
 Pour enough water to fully submerge the cucumbers, leaving a 1" headspace on top.

-- Place on the warmest part of your kitchen to ferment at room temperature for 1-2 weeks or until desired taste is achieved.
+- Place in the warmest part of your kitchen to ferment at room temperature for 1-2 weeks or until desired taste is achieved.
 Burp daily and turn upside down to gently shake to make sure all salt and spices is dispersed throughout.

 Sauerkraut Billy says